 The purpose of a real estate valuation is to determine the value of a property.
 That value is especially important when purchasing or selling property.
-In Switzerland, the valuation of a single family dwelling or a condominium reveals the market value of the property.
+In Switzerland, the valuation of a single-family dwelling or a condominium reveals the market value of the property.
 The market value corresponds to the price that is likely to be obtained within a year under normal market conditions.

 The hedonic method considers the purchase prices of properties with as many comparable features as possible.
-Key parameters in this process include the location, applicable tax multiple, property size, age, condition of the building, and other aspects of the property's quality.
+Key parameters in this process include the location, applicable tax multiple, property size, property age, condition of the building, and other aspects of the property's quality.
 To calculate the market value of the property, experts analyze the parameters according to their weighting with the help of the valuation software.

-Tips for real estate valuation
+FAQs on real estate valuation

-Online tools allow you to assess a property's value for free in just a few clicks.
-All you have to do is enter details such as the address, floor area, year of construction and state of the property.
+Online tools allow you to assess a property's value free of charge in just a few clicks.
+All you have to do is enter details such as the address, floor area, year of construction, and condition of the property.
 These online tools provide you with an initial estimate of the value of the property.
-However, the results do not usually reflect the actual property value.
+However, the results do not necessarily reflect the actual market value of the property.
 Moreover, it is often unclear on which method the estimate is based.

 Owners are usually not able to objectively assess a residential property, its condition, and official value.
 The owner's estimate of the property's market value tends to be too high.
-Bank experts or professional appraisers can calculate the true value of a property.
-Using their extensive expertise and experience, they are able to take individual features, such as antique construction elements or an unusual location.
+Bank experts, professional appraisers, or, depending on the situation, administrators can calculate the true value of a property.
+Using their extensive expertise and experience, they are able to take individual features into account, such as period construction elements or an unusual location.